return42/sphkerneldoc/linux_src_doc/drivers/scsi/fcoe/fcoe_c.rst

         The packet_type structure which was used to register this handler

     :param struct net_device \*orig_dev:
-        The original net_device the the skb was received on.
+        The original net_device the skb was received on.
         (in case dev is a bond)

 .. _`fcoe_fip_recv.return`: